Olney1/Slack-ChatBot-OpenAI-Solutions-Architect/README.md

 A detailed example context has been provided in the `main.py` file to give you an idea of how you can tailor the context to suit the specific needs of your organisation.

-Please note, it should be self-explanatory that you'll need to replace '***' in the context with the relevant information from the organisation you are designing this solution for.
+Please note, it should be self-explanatory that you'll need to replace '***' in the sample context I have provided with the relevant information from the organisation you are designing this solution for.

 ```
    context = """